Initial Screening Method (ISM) Testing

 For products with peak power ratings between 10 W – 15 W, manufacturers may choose which methods they would prefer be used.
 The SHS kit method is more appropriate for products that include appliances, though some country governments require testing according to IEC/TS 62257-9-5 for all products up to 15 W.

 Step 1: Choose a test lab.
 We recommend that the chosen test lab be approved for ISM testing by Lighting Global.
-For more information, please review the list of approved test labs here and following related policies.
+For more information, please review the list of approved test labs here and the Test Lab Policy.

 Step 2: After choosing a lab, your company and the lab will enter into a contract for testing.
 Note that sample shipments, payments and reporting are handled between your company and the chosen test lab.